AsyaYeromina/kottans-frontend/README.md

 - short rule: `transition: color 1.5s linear 0.5s;`

 Using new knowledge:
-- It would be great to remember some of properties that were made for making code shorter.
+- It would be great to remember some of the properties that were made for making code shorter.
 This will help me to understand code written by others.
 But maybe using such shortening can make a code more complex for understanding it from the first sight.
 So i'm not sure I'll use all of them.
 - I'll definitely use such properties for grids as: `grid-template:`, `repeat`, `span`, `grid-area`, `grid-template-areas`